7hr08ik/Casino/Readme.md

 This is Teesside Casino.
 It is a suite of 7 games.
 The games themselves are in differing stages of completion.
 Each game was created by a separate developer, and the code is commented with the name of the developer responsible for its creation.
-Each game folder, contains its own 'docs' folder with the relevant readme and testing documentation.
+Each game contains its own readme, whereas testing documentation is collected together in the testing folder.

 The player will be created with a starting balance of £1000.
 The player can walk around the lobby, and choose which game they wish to play.
 Upon entering the game, the player can gamble away at will.